Kawakawa, Moerewa and Ōtiria get multi-million dollar schemes to prevent devastating floods

-Chantez Connor-Kingi, NRC Kai Whiri Iwituna - Senior Advisor for the Rivers and Land Management teams, explains how the Ngapipito Culvert will divert water overflowing from Ōtiria Stream across the valley into Waiharakeke Stream
+Chantez Connor-Kingi, NRC Kai Whiri Iwituna - senior adviser for the rivers and land management teams, explains how the Ngapipito culvert will divert water overflowing from Ōtiria Stream across the valley into Waiharakeke Stream.

 But with the joy came a warning - the flood protection work is not finished and much more needs to be done, particularly around Ōtiria.